apify/covid-19/latvia/README.md

 Actor ready-to-use on the Apify platform is available in https://apify.com/janpetr/covid-latvia

-URL is being scraped every 5 minutes.
+URL is being scraped every hour.